 Amendments remedying a deficiency in response to the preceding communication must always be admitted, provided they do not give rise to some new deficiency.
 Amendments limiting a claim which is already considered allowable should normally be admitted.
-The same applies to amendments improving the clarity of the description or claims in a manner clearly desirable.
+The same applies to amendments improving the clarity of the description or claims in a manner clearly desirable (see T 1929/13).